UNDP is committed to reducing the planetary pressures, this includes greening our operations.

 Tehran is one of the most congested cities in the country and transportation sector, probably generating the greatest share of Green House Gases (GHGs).
 UNDP’s Office in Tehran is replacing its fleet with hybrid and electric vehicles.
 We are the first organization to migrate our parcel and delivery operations to a fully Electric Motorbike.

 The Electric Motorbike is equipped with two batteries, each covering 110km, that can be charged and used interchangeably.
 This will allow the Country Office (CO) to reduce the use of office cars and ensure 75% less GHGs emission as well as higher efficiency during the rush hour.
 It is financed by UNDP Regional Bureau’s Moonshot Funding which previously also financed the procurement of solar panels installed on the rooftop of the building where the CO is located to prevent burning of fossil fuels and instead to provide renewable energy.

-UNDP is committed to continue its efforts to support the country in implementing projects that brings a more sustainable and greener future for the people and the planet.
+UNDP is committed to continue its efforts to support the country in implementing projects that bring a more sustainable and greener future for the people and the planet.
 No matter how small an action may seem, we are running out of time and climate change is a real threat.
 Replicating and scaling existing initiatives, using what we have learnt, and enabling even more ambitious transformation will allow us to run UNDP’s operations in an environmentally sustainable manner consistently across the Organization.